Finding the right XAI method -- A Guide for the Evaluation and Ranking of Explainable AI Methods in Climate Science: Additional Methodology

-In the following step we normalize each $q^m$ as described in Section \ref{sec:quantus} and calculate mean and SEM using Eq. \eqref{eq:mean}.
-Thus, the SEM does not consider the score variations across $N$.
-Another exception to the SEM and mean calculation is the ROAD metric.
-As discussed in the Section \ref{sec:quantus}, the curve used in the AUC calculation results from the average of $N=50$ samples.
-Thus, we repeat the AUC calculation for $V=10$ draws of $N=50$ samples and calculate the mean AUC and the SEM.
+An exception is the ROAD metric, as discussed in Section \ref{sec:quantus}, the curve used in the AUC calculation results from the average of $N=50$ samples.
+Thus, we repeat the AUC calculation for $V=10$ draws of $N=50$ samples and calculate the mean skill score and the SEM.

-\paragraph{Baseline Test} As introduced in \citet{Rieger2020}, we use a random baseline test to assess the evaluation metric reliability in the climate context.
-According to the number of explanation samples used to calculate the evaluation score we draw $50$ random images $\Phi_{\text{rand}}\in \mathbb{R}^{h\times v}$ from a Uniform distribution $\Phi_{\text{rand}}\sim U(0,1)$.
-Each time a metric reapplies the explanation procedure, we redraw each random explanation, following the same procedure.
-The only exception for the re-explanation step is the randomisation metric as it aims for maximally different explanation and the random explanation should maximally violate the metric assumptions \citep{Rieger2020}.